Championship Auto Racing Teams: IndyCar and the "Split" (1992–1996)

-As the larger teams and engine and chassis manufactures competed for victories, costs were rapidly increasing, pricing out smaller teams.
-Tony George, by 1989 the president of the Indianapolis Motor Speedway (IMS), and others viewed foreign drivers and street circuits as discouraging predominantly American USAC sprint racing talent, such as Jeff Gordon, from competing in IndyCar.
-NASCAR, which ran predominantly on ovals, was gaining in popularity in IndyCar's traditional Midwestern US market.
+Tony Hulman's grandson, Tony George, became president of the Indianapolis Motor Speedway (IMS) in 1989.
+He and others viewed foreign drivers and street circuits as discouraging predominantly American USAC sprint racing talent, such as Jeff Gordon, from competing in CART.
+NASCAR, which ran predominantly on ovals, was gaining in popularity in CART's traditional Midwestern US market at the time.
+Costs were also rapidly increasing and pricing out smaller teams, as the larger teams and engine and chassis manufacturers competed for victories.

-CART was regularly accused of only serving the interests of team owners, especially the richest ones, and not of the sport as a whole.
-CART owners believed that the teams, who took the most risks, paid the drivers, and expended the most cash, should control the general direction of the sport.
-CART owners also resented George, and felt that his close relationship with USAC meant he could jeopardize the series' involvement in the Indianapolis 500 on a whim.
-Debate continued for a number of years over the proper oversight mechanism for the sport, with IMS resisting any revenue sharing or control over Indianapolis and owners not wanting to give too much power to track promoters.
-In an attempt to address these concerns, in 1992, CART rebranded as IndyCar, and later in 1992 formed a compromise board with owners electing five members with voting rights, with the IndyCar CEO (representing the other owners) and George (representing IMS) having non-voting seats.
+Critics regularly accused CART of only serving the interests of team owners, especially the richest ones, and not of the sport as a whole; the owners countered that the teams – who took the most risks, paid the drivers, and expended the most cash – should control the general direction of the sport.
+CART owners also resented George, and felt that his close relationship with the USAC meant he could jeopardize the series' involvement in the Indianapolis 500 on a whim.
+Debate continued for a number of years over the proper oversight mechanism for the sport, with IMS resisting any revenue sharing or control over the Indianapolis 500 and team owners not wanting to give too much power to track promoters.
+In an attempt to address these concerns, CART rebranded as IndyCar in 1992, and later that year formed a compromise board.
+The owners would elect five members with voting rights, while the IndyCar CEO (representing the other owners) and George (representing IMS) would have non-voting seats.

-1993 would see British driver Nigel Mansell, the 1992 F1 Driver's Champion, switch to IndyCar and beat Fittipaldi for the championship.
-The new board collapsed at the end of the season after a series of controversial decisions, mainly shutting out Japanese manufacturers, cancelling a planned race at Brands Hatch in the United Kingdom, and keeping the schedule exactly the same, that were seen as driven by conflicts of interest of George and the five owners elected to the new board.
+In 1993, British driver Nigel Mansell, the 1992 F1 Driver's Champion, switched to IndyCar and beat out Fittipaldi for the championship.
+After the season, the compromise CART board collapsed following a series of controversial decisions, mainly shutting out Japanese manufacturers, canceling a planned race at Brands Hatch in the United Kingdom, and not increasing the number of races on the 1994 schedule.
+Team owners angry with the decisions believed they were motivated by the personal business interests of George and two powerful owners, Roger Penske and Carl Haas, rather than the good of the sport as a whole.

+The conflict between George and CART owners came to a head in 1994.
+On January 7, the organization named Andrew Craig, a British sports marketing executive, as its new president and CEO, replacing William Stokkan.
+The same day, George resigned his non-voting seat on the board; IMS stated that George's resignation had nothing to do with Craig's appointment, but rather it was out of frustration with CART's decision to revert to a 16-member board after the collapse of the five-member compromise board late the previous year.